marph91/jimmy/docs/contributing/more_note_apps.md

+---
+description: This page is a loose collections of note applications that aren't supported by Jimmy, yet.
+---

 Loose collection of note apps/messengers/wikis/formats that could be implemented.
 For concrete implementations and discussions, a [github issue](https://github.com/marph91/jimmy/issues) should be used.

 | App/Format | Backup/Export | Remarks |